bf2fc6cc711aee1a0c2a/kas-fleet-manager/docs/automated-testing.md

 ```

 ### Testing privileged permissions
 Some endpoints will act differently depending on privileges of the entity calling them, e.g. `org_admin` can have CRUD access to resources within an organisation not owned by them, while regular users can usually only access their own resources.
-To find out more about various claims used by the kas-fleet-manager endpoints, go to [this document](../docs/jwt-claims.md)
+To find out more about various claims used by the fleet-manager endpoints, go to [this document](../docs/jwt-claims.md)